DaedalusX64/daedalus/Data/PC/readme.txt

 Saved States
 ------------

-All the save states are created using this name format : quickXX.save ( XX can be from 0 to 9 ) Save states are saved by default at SaveStates/<quickXX.save>
+All the save states are created using this name format : SaveSlotXX.ss (XX can be from 0 to 10) Save States are saved by default at /SaveStates/<gamename>/.

 To create a save state, press Ctrl 0-9 and for loading press 0-9.
 Each number corresponds to each slot where the save state was created.
+Each game has 10 slots to save.

 Rom Support
 -----------